OpenMDAO/OpenMDAO/README.md

     > Follow the [instructions](#install-from-a-cloned-repository) for
     installing **OpenMDAO** from a cloned repository.

-2. Install the OpenMDAO and the documentation making dependencies:
+2. Install **OpenMDAO** and the dependencies required to build the documentation :
     > `pip install OpenMDAO[docs]`

 3. Change to the docs directory: